MarioScripts/CS4474-Prototype/README.md

 An electron window should popup with the app running.
 You can also open go to [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm run clean`

 Cleans the app's distribution folder.